-The MOMENTUM Study (Monitoring Maternal Emergency Navigation and Triage on Mfangano) : A 12-month community-based cohort study to evaluate delays in access to maternal and newborn emergency care in Western Kenya.
+The MOMENTUM Study (Monitoring Maternal Emergency Navigation and Triage on Mfangano) : A 12-month mixed-methods, observational cohort study to evaluate delays in access to maternal and newborn emergency care in Western Kenya.

-This study is supported by the University of Minnesota Global Health Seed Grant and the Doris Duke Fellowship Program.
+This study was supported by the University of Minnesota Global Health Seed Grant and the Doris Duke Fellowship Program.